StephanSchmidt/ai-coding-comparison/README.md

 The Go backend is in the `internal/todo` folder and contains the following:

 - `db`: The database models and the database access functions.
-- `usecase`: The use cases of the application.
+- `usecase`: The use cases of the module.
-- `web`: The HTTP handlers of the application.
+- `web`: The HTTP handlers of the module.
+- `domain`: The domain of the module.

 The database is SQLite with [GORM](https://gorm.io/) as the database access library.